One of the most important parts of caring for your new leopard gecko is its enclosure setup.

 Some researchers claim having multiple geckos housed in one terrarium offers a kind of enrichment and sparks extra activity.

 These experts claim the leopard geckos are more social and are much more active.

-In the wild, leopard geckos do live in colonies and will often share hiding or resting areas with other members of their species.
+In the wild, leos do live in colonies and will often share hiding or resting areas with other members of their species.

 When the animals are active and looking for food, they are less social, instead scattering not to have to compete for food.

 Having more than one leopard gecko in the enclosure means the size of the tank will need to increase by five gallons per additional animal.

 So if you started with a 10-gallon tank for one gecko, you would need to purchase at least a 15-gallon tank when you introduce another.

 It is also important to remember not to have more than one male per tank if you are housing multiples.